Mercer Raceway Park

 Today, Mercer Raceway Park is one of the region's top dirt tracks running Saturday nights beginning late March and continuing into early October.
 Regular racing divisions included the 410 Sprints, 358 Modifieds, Outlaw Sprint Warriors, Mod Lites, Stock Cars and Mini Stocks.
 Touring series that visit the track include the: UFO Late Models, Auto Racers for Kids Charities, All Star Sprint Circuit of Champions, All-American Sprint Nationals Pulling, BRP Modified Tour, and ARDC Sprint Midgets.

 Purchase and Management

-Bill Altman is the current owner of the track, having purchased it from longtime owner and promoter Vicki Emig on April 30, 2010.
+Bill Altman is the owner of the track, having purchased it from longtime owner and promoter Vicki Emig on April 30, 2010.
 Emig owned and operated the facility from 1999 through the start of 2010.
 Upon purchasing the track, Altman immediately increased the Sprint Car purse by over $1,000 to support the division.

 Location

 Mercer Raceway Park is located at 555 Fairground Road in Mercer, PA.

 Western PA Sprint Championship

 The event began in 1966 with a 100-lap endurance sprint race, seeing Ralph Quarterson as its first winner.
 Quarterson went on to win the next three events until the race was canceled in 1970.
 The Western PA Sprint Championship was revived in 1971 and remained a 100-lap event until 1977, where it was reduced to 50 laps.

 The 1978 Western PA Sprint Championship was sanctioned by the World of Outlaws and was won by Johnny Beaber of Gibsonburg, OH.
 The race dropped to 40 laps in 1981 and was run once more in 1982 before a hiatus until 2004, during which the track was closed for nearly 11 years from 1982 - 1994.

 As of 2010, there have been 21 races with 11 different winners: Ralph Quarterson (5), Bobby Allen (4), Johnny Beaber(2), Ed Lynch, Jr. (2), Brian Ellenberger (2), Kenny Weld (1), Jan Opperman (1), Buddy Cochran (1), Lynn Paxton (1), Lou Blaney (1), Carl Bowser (1).